What Is an iCal/ICS Feed (and How to Subscribe)

 webcal:// vs https://

 You'll sometimes see feed links that start with webcal://.
 That's just an older scheme that tells your device "this is a calendar."
-If a tool asks for the link and webcal:// doesn't work, swap it for https:// — it points to the same feed.
+You can paste a webcal:// link straight into iCal Merge — it's accepted as-is.
+For other tools that don't understand it, swap the webcal:// prefix for https://; it points to the same feed.

 Where merging fits in